 You can find some cases reports of B12 deficiency among pregnant vegans and their infants in the medical literature.
 I have come across similar deficiencies in my own practice.

 Plant milk drinks in infant nutrition.
 Is it worth to serve them?

 It depends on the child’s age.
-These drinks can be served as an addition to the 8-12 child’s month diet but they cannot replace mother’s milk in the first year of the child’s life.
+These drinks can be served as an addition to the 8-12 child’s month diet.
+However, they cannot replace mother’s milk in the first year of the child’s life.
 After the 12th month, I would recommend a glass of these drinks per day (enriched with calcium).
 Please choose an unsweetened drink, with the most natural composition and enriched with calcium (this information should be included on the package).

-I don’t recommend homemade drinks (made from oats, millet, etc.) – they include a lot of phosphorus and are poor in calcium, of which 1 to 3-year-old children need 700 mg per day.
+I don’t recommend homemade drinks (made from oats, millet, etc.).
+They include a lot of phosphorus and are poor in calcium, of which 1 to 3-year-old children need 700 mg per day.

 Sesame or almond drinks can be a good source of calcium.
 However, you have to calculate how much of this ingredient will be present in a ready-to-drink glass of milk.